Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

-(this equation appears in \cite[page 44]{Fultontoric}) but in fact, as can be seen in the exercises in~\cite[page 44]{Fultontoric}, not all integers satisfying Equation \eqref{eqn_intromatr} correspond to a toric fan.
-This is an equation in $\sltz$ and in this paper we lift it to the group $G$ which can be presented as
+(this equation appears in \cite[p.~44]{Fultontoric}) but in fact, as can be seen in the exercises on p.~44 of~\cite{Fultontoric}, not all integers satisfying equation \eqref{eqn_intromatr} correspond to a toric fan.
+To deal with this issue we take an approach similar to that employed in~\cite{PR2000}.
+In particular, the identity in equation~\eqref{eqn_intromatr} in $\sltz$ can be lifted to the group $G$ presented as

-and which, we will see in Lemma~\ref{lem_sltzpresn}, satisfies $\sltz \cong G / (S^4)$.
-The group $G$ is isomorphic to the pre-image of $\sltz$ in the universal cover of $\sltr$ (Proposition~\ref{prop_universalcover}), and thus we can define what we call the \emph{winding number} of an element of $g\in G$ that evaluates to the identity in $\sltz$.
+and which, we will see in Lemma~\ref{lem_sltzpresn}, satisf\/ies $\sltz \cong G / \big(S^4\big)$.
+The group $G$, as is shown in \cite[Section~8.3]{PR2000}, is isomorphic to the pre-image of $\sltz$ in the universal cover of $\sltr$ (Proposition~\ref{prop_universalcover}), and thus we can def\/ine what we call the \emph{winding number} of an element of $g\in G$ that evaluates to the identity in $\sltz$.
 Roughly speaking, we view $g$ as a word in $S$ and $T$ and by applying this word to a vector one term at a time we produce a path around the origin.
-We define the winding number of $g$ to be the winding number of this path in the classical sense.
+We def\/ine the winding number of $g$ to be the winding number of this path in the classical sense.

-By considering a lift of Equation~\eqref{eqn_intromatr} to the group $G$, we obtain an equation with the property that a collection of integers $a_0, \ldots, a_{d-1}$ is a solution if and only if they correspond to a toric fan.
+By considering a lift of equation~\eqref{eqn_intromatr} to the group~$G$, we obtain an equation with the property that a collection of integers $a_0, \ldots, a_{d-1}$ is a solution if and only if they correspond to a toric fan.
 Furthermore, from the integers it is straightforward to recover the fan up to the appropriate isomorphism.
 Thus, the collection of toric fans can be studied by instead studying all $a_0, \ldots, a_{d-1}$ which satisfy the equation in $G$.
-This allows us to prove some classical results about toric fans from a new perspective (Section \ref{sec_toric}), and generalize these results to the semitoric case (Section \ref{sec_semitoric}).
+This allows us to prove some classical results about toric fans from a new perspective (Section~\ref{sec_toric}), and generalize these results to the semitoric case (Section~\ref{sec_semitoric}).